george-hawkins/blender-donut-notebook/README.md

 ![img.png](overlay-off.png)

-**Important:** toggling off _Show Overlays_ hides a lot of things - in later steps I got confused as to why I wasn't seeing something I expected to see and it turned out it was being hidden because _Show Overlays_ was off.
+**Important:** toggling off _Show Overlays_ hides a lot of things - in later steps I got confused as to why I wasn't seeing something I expected to see, e.g. the orange outline indicating that something was selected, and it turned out it was being hidden because _Show Overlays_ was off.

 ### Donut material